 To make any immigration applications on behalf of a child, you'll need to get a national passport or travel document for the child from the relevant embassy, consulate or issuing authority in your country.

-Babies born to Tier 4 students can apply for leave to remain in the UK or entry clearance as a student dependant if:
+Applications can be made on behalf of babies born to students with a Student visa / Tier 4 visa for permission to remain in the UK or entry clearance as a student dependant if:

 - the other parent has died.

 To make an application for leave to remain in the UK: